2027 Chevrolet Bolt EV in blue parked at Canadian dealership with mountains

 The size.
 The Bolt is a compact hatchback, and while that's fine for solo commuters or couples, Canadian families with kids, gear, and the inevitable hockey bag will find cargo space limiting.
 The Equinox EV solves this at a $4,000 premium.
 If you need space, the Bolt will frustrate you.

 The brand carry-over.
 The old Bolt had a rough history — the 2017-2022 models had a high-profile battery recall related to LG Energy Solution cells that could catch fire.
 GM replaced packs under warranty and the situation was resolved, but the brand memory lingers.
-The 2027 Bolt has entirely different battery chemistry and a different supplier arrangement under the Ultium platform, but "wasn't there a Bolt recall?" is still going to come up at family dinners.
-It's an irrational objection at this point, but it's real.
+What we can say safely is that the 2027 Bolt is a different program from that earlier recalled car.
+What we should not do is invent new 2027 battery chemistry or supplier details just to answer recall anxiety more confidently than the source material allows.

 Cargo versatility.
 The Bolt's flat load floor and hatchback opening are practical, but the vehicle simply doesn't have the vertical cargo space of a crossover.
 Loading a cargo bike, a large appliance, or camping equipment is a different calculation in a compact hatch versus a crossover.